dpjanes/iotdb-transport-express/README.md

 ## Use
 ### Express Transporter

 Use as follows.
-First, cretae an app
+First, create an app

     const express = require('express');
     const body_parser = require("body-parser");